-Any schedule implemented must not violate the established schedule limits.
+4. Any schedule implemented must not violate the established schedule

-3. The Employer must approve the schedule to be implemented in writing.
+The Employer must approve the schedule to be implemented in

-F. The Employer retains the right to establish such work schedules as it deems necessary to carry out its operations, and the Employer retains the right to rescind any flexible schedules subject only to the Employee notification requirements of Article 7.6.
+(f) The Employer retains the right to establish such work schedules as it deems necessary to carry out its operations, and the Employer retains the right to rescind any flexible schedules subject only to the Employee notification requirements of Article 7.6.